 Like previous criminal justice programmes at Glyndŵr University, it is envisioned that the BA (Hons) Criminology and Criminal Justice programme will recruit primarily from the local and regional area.
 The programme will thereby primarily recruit non-traditional students and thereby fulfil the widening participation agenda of the University.
 In keeping with Priority 5 of the Learning, Teaching and Assessment Strategy (Glyndŵr University) retention strategies are incorporated into the programme which includes support seminars for students as well as a comprehensive student induction programme and attention paid to the first year experience.
-The first three days for first year students are devoted to introducing and familiarising them with the programme, the University campus, and importantly, the services available to them.
-These services include: University Counselling, Disability Support, Assessment Centre, Funding and Welfare, Careers Service, Library Introductions, Entrepreneurship, and Chaplaincy.
+The first three days for first year students are devoted to introducing and familiarising them with the programme, the University Counselling, Disability Support, Assessment Centre, Funding and Welfare, Careers Service, Library Introductions, Entrepreneurship, and Chaplaincy.